Codivergences and information matrices: Codivergences

 Equation \eqref{eq:def:divergence} states that the divergence $D(P|Q)$ is a quadratic form in terms of the local coordinates $\varphi(Q) \in \Rb^d,$ whenever $P$ and $Q$ are close.
 Generalizing to the infinite-dimensional case requires to work with bilinear forms instead.
 Moreover for the infinite-dimensional setting, imposing an expansion of the form \eqref{eq:def:divergence} in every possible direction around $P \in \Xc$ is restrictive.
 We therefore allow the quadratic expansion to hold in a possibly smaller bilinear expansion domain.
 Furthermore, we allow codivergences to attain the value $+ \infty.$ This is inspired by existing statistical divergences (such as $\chi^2$- or Kullback-Leibler divergences) that can also take the value $+\infty$.
+Therefore, imposing an expansion of the form \eqref{eq:def:divergence} globally may not be possible as the codivergence on the left-hand side of \eqref{eq:def:divergence} may take the value $+\infty$ in some directions away from $P$, while the right-hand side of \eqref{eq:def:divergence} is always finite.

 We now provide the definition of a codivergence if $\Xc$ is a subset of a real vector space.